Socially Responsible Investing - How to Get Started Today!

 The fund's factsheet also provides a detailed weighting of the stocks it holds, providing useful insight to investors, as shown below by its top ten holdings (from 161 stocks in the fund):

 This level of information is very useful to the individual investor.
-Not only can the investor choose to invest in the actual ETF itself, but they can also choose stocks from the ETF's holdings.
+Not only can the investor choose to invest in the actual ETF itself, but they can also choose socially responsible investing companies and stocks from the ETF's holdings.
 After all, the ETF provider (iShares) has already done the work to find the best large and mid-cap companies that are leading the way in ESG practices.
 This can save a huge amount of time for the individual investor!

-Once you've identified the right SRI stocks and funds for your portfolio, you can view their live price charts and access investing tickets directly from the MetaTrader 5 trading platform provided by Admiral Markets!
+Once you've identified the right SRI stocks and funds for your portfolio, you can view their live price charts and access investing tickets directly from the MetaTrader 5 trading platform provided by Admirals!
 Simply follow these steps:

 - Open your investing platform.
 If you haven't downloaded it, then do so here completely free!